charliecalvert/CloudNotes/Assignments/ExpressRoutesSolarDeeper.md

     pre#debug
 </pre>

+Alternatively, try setting the model for the input control to **index**:

 ![By Index Scroller](https://s3.amazonaws.com/bucket01.elvenware.com/images/express-routes-solar-deeper-02.png)

 **Figure02**: _The idea is that when the user clicks the up or down arrow on the input control the index changes and so does the data._